 7. The Fault In Our Stars (2014)

 Hazel Grace is sixteen year old, but she has accepted her fate as a ticking time bomb that can go off at any moment.
 The thing is that she has cancer and despite all that is being done for her, she knows she’ll die pretty soon.
 Augustus Waters, on the other hand, keeps finding ways to mock death and show it how much life they still have inside of them.
 Through her time with him, Hazel learns to live like that too.
 But their ill-fated romance will have to come to an end when one of them succumbs to their nemesis.
-The film stars Shailene Woodley and Ansel Elgort in the lead roles, with a supporting cast of Nat Wolff, Laura Dern, Sam Trammell and Willem Dafoe
+The film stars Shailene Woodley and Ansel Elgort in the lead roles, with a supporting cast of Nat Wolff, Laura Dern, Sam Trammell and Willem Dafoe.

 6. Love, Simon (2018)

 Based on the novel, Simon vs the Homo Sapiens Agenda, by Becky Albertalli, ‘Love, Simon‘ follows the story of a closeted teenager.
 Simon Spier doesn’t want to cause a stir by coming out about his sexuality.
 One of his classmates did that and he doesn’t like the way it turned out.
 He doesn’t want to be the topic of discussion for everyone and has to wait for just one more year to pass.
 Once he moves to college, everything will be fine.
-But then, a boy comes out as gay on Facebook under a psuedonym.
-Simon connects with him and the two begin to chat through emails.
+But then, a boy comes out as gay on Facebook under a pseudonym.
+Simon connects with him, and the two begin to chat through emails.
 Now, Simon finds himself falling for this guy even when he has no idea who he is.

 5. Submarine (2010)